Durham’s residents deserve the freedom to live in a clean, quiet and safe city.

-Our goal is to get Durham to join the 100+ cities that have banned the use of the gas-powered blower in favor of cleaner, quieter and more efficient tools.
-Join your neighbors and tell our city council you deserve a clean and safe home.
+Our goal is to get Durham to join the 100+ cities that have moved beyond gas-powered blowers in favor of protecting people’s health.
+Join your neighbors and tell Durham’s City Council you deserve the freedom to clean, quiet and safe homes.

 “Children are highly susceptible to these hazards [gas-powered leaf blowers] because they breathe more air per pound of body weight per day than adults and thus inhale more of any pollutants that are thrown into the air by this equipment.
 Children’s vulnerability is further magnified by the fact that their lungs, ears, eyes, and other organ systems are still developing, making them inherently more sensitive to environmental hazards than the organs of adults.”